SourceBox-LLC/FineFoundry/docs/user-guide/installation.md

 - Read the **[GUI Overview](gui-overview.md)** to understand the main tabs.
 - Set up tokens and API keys in **[Authentication](authentication.md)** and the **Settings** tab.

-From there, you can explore the detailed tab guides (Scrape, Build / Publish, Training, Inference, Merge, Analysis) and start iterating on your own datasets and models.
+From there, you can explore the detailed tab guides (Data Sources, Publish, Training, Inference, Merge, Analysis) and start iterating on your own datasets and models.